cscart/docs/en/install/useful_info/remove_demo_data.rst

    * :doc:`Payment methods </user_guide/payment_methods/index>` (*Administration → Payment methods*): there are a few default payment methods that won't automatically transfer the money to your account (that requires additional configuration on your part).
 That's why it's best to delete the default payment methods, and then add the ones you need.

    * :doc:`Shipping methods </user_guide/shipping_and_taxes/shipping_methods/index>` (*Administration → Shipping & taxes → Shipping methods*): there are a few default shipping methods.
 To make them show correct rates, you'll either need to set shipping rates for different places manually, or select one of the available real-time rate calculators.
 That's why we advise that you delete the default shipping methods and then set up the ones you need.

+   * :doc:`Taxes </user_guide/shipping_and_taxes/taxes/set_up_tax>` (*Administration → Shipping & taxes → Taxes*): a single tax (VAT) exists by default.
+Either delete it, or configure it as you see fit.
+If you intend to use it, please make sure that the rates are correct.

    * :doc:`Menus </user_guide/look_and_feel/menus/index>` (*Design → Menus*): the menus leading to the basic content pages of your site.
 If you have deleted any of those pages, then go through the menus and delete the corresponding menu items as well.
 Make sure to check the *Main menu* and remove the links to demo categories there.